achall36/RoxvilleRooster.github.io/savage_hap_leonard.md

 The point of this page is to describe the characters from the stories for the Savage Worlds Roleplaying Game and for other RPGs.

+Looking for more information on Hap and Leonard?
+See the [Wikipedia entry](https://en.wikipedia.org/wiki/Hap_and_Leonard).

 ## Being a Joe R. Lansdale fan